 How Cybercriminals Use Microsoft Office Sway to Steal Your Credentials

-New phishing technique uses legitimate program to attack organizations, even if they don’t use it
+New phishing technique uses Microsoft program to attack organizations, even if they don’t use it

-Microsoft Office Sway find itself at the center of a new cybersecurity concern.
+Microsoft Office Sway has found itself at the center of a new phishing concern.

 Over the last few years, phishing attacks have become the primary tool at the disposal of cybercriminals.